lambdafu/swarm-doc/README.md

 ### Frames

-RON frames are sequences of operations.
+RON frames are non-empty, ordered sequences of operations, delimited by terminators.
+Each op in a frame is either part of a chunk or a raw op.
+The last op in a frame is terminated with `.`.
+Frames are processed atomically by reducers.

 #### Terminators